 Suppression of Bone Turnover: Prolia® resulted in significant suppression of bone remodeling as evidenced by markers of bone turnover and bone histomorphometry.
 The significance of these findings and the effect of long-term treatment are unknown.
 Monitor patients for consequences, including ONJ, atypical fractures, and delayed fracture healing.

-In women with postmenopausal osteoporosis, the overall incidence of new malignancies was 4.3% in the placebo group and 4.8% in the Prolia® group.
-In men with osteoporosis, new malignancies were reported in no patients in the placebo group and 4 (3.3%) patients in the Prolia® group.
+The overall incidence of new malignancies was 4.3% in the placebo group and 4.8% in the Prolia® group.
 A causal relationship to drug exposure has not been established.
+Denosumab is a human monoclonal antibody.
+As with all therapeutic proteins, there is potential for immunogenicity.

 Please see Prolia® full Prescribing Information, including Medication Guide.

 References: 1.
-Data on file, Amgen; 2022.
+Data on file, Amgen; 2024.
 2. Medicare.gov website.
-Find your level of Extra Help (Part D). https://www.medicare.gov/your-medicare-costs/get-help-paying-costs/find-your-level-of-extra-help-part-d.
-Accessed September 22, 2023.
+Help with drug costs.
+Medicare.gov website.
+Find your level of Extra Help (Part D). https://www.medicare.gov/yourmedicare-costs/get-help-paying-costs/find-your-level-of-extra-help-part-d.
+Accessed June 17, 2024.
 3. CRSreports.congress.gov website.
 Medicare Part D prescription drug benefit. https://crsreports.congress.gov/product/pdf/R/R40611.
-Accessed September 22, 2023.
+Accessed June 17, 2024.